-On September 12th, 2019, President M. Duane Nellis introduced the “Fearlessly First” Strategic Framework that reimagines the academic enterprise at a time when higher education is undergoing fundamental shifts, accelerated by the current COVID-19 pandemic.
+On September 12th, 2019, former President M. Duane Nellis introduced the “Fearlessly First” Strategic Framework that reimagines the academic enterprise at a time when higher education is undergoing fundamental shifts, accelerated by the current COVID-19 pandemic.
 During a time of change, OHIO is refocusing on core strategic priorities that ensure student access, inclusion, equity, and success.
 Within the OHIO Strategic Framework, diversity and inclusion remains a strategic priority in relation to both instruction and campus life.

 Experience and Research-Based Convictions

 Our commitment to diversity and inclusion as core aims central to inclusive excellence reflect institutional aspirations and practices rooted in the following three (3) experience and research-based convictions:

 - Students from diverse backgrounds with a strong sense of connection to community and place are more likely to succeed academically, devote energy and passion to their studies, and retain their connection to Ohio University as enthusiastic alumni.

 - Students who learn with and from others with backgrounds and experiences different from their own are best prepared to succeed in their chosen careers and become leaders in their diverse local and global communities.

 - Faculty and staff from diverse backgrounds who enjoy professional support, receive mentorship, and have their identities affirmed report higher levels of job satisfaction and remain in their positions as devoted supporters of OHIO's mission and our diverse student body.

 - Build an intentional culture of inclusion to enhance the student experience.

 - Impact retention and address achievement gaps by ensuring the individual success and retention needs of an increasingly diverse student body are met.